angelsolaorbaiceta/InkUnits/Documentation/Configuration.md

 ```

 ## Same System Conversion Factors
-These are the conversion factors to convert between untis in the same unit system.
+These are the conversion factors to convert between untis belonging to the same unit system.
 For instance, in the example above there are three factors defined, namely:

 - **cm** = 0.01
 - **dm** = 0.1